thomaxxl/safrs/safrs/Readme.md

 - ``safrs_serialize```
 - The restful ```SAFRSJSONEncoder``` class calls the SAFRSBase subclass to_dict method to convert object attributes to a python dictionary which is then converted to JSON.

+## Var

+I'm pretty happy with the design and quality of code.
+However given the benefit of hindsight, a lot of things can be improved :) .